Parks and open spaces in the London Borough of Croydon: History

 The Great North Wood was a natural oak forest that covered the Sydenham Ridge and the southern reaches of the River Effra and its tributaries.
 It is a major part of the history of Croydon.
 The most notable tree, called Vicar's Oak, marked the boundary of four ancient parishes; Lambeth, Camberwell, Croydon and Bromley.
 John Aubrey referred to this "ancient remarkable tree" in the past tense as early as 1718, but according to JB Wilson, the Vicar's Oak survived until 1825.
 The earliest surviving mention of the wood dates from assize records in 1272, and it was known to be owned by the Whitehorse family during the reign of King Edward III.
 When Oliver Cromwell seized it from the Archbishop of Canterbury it was measured to cover 830 acre, but held only 9,200 oaken pollards.
 At this time it was known to stretch as far as Streatham from Croydon.
 Much timber was taken from the woodlands for use in the Royal Dockyard at Deptford as well for charcoal burning and building purposes.
-Much of the surviving woodlands were cleared and developed as a result of the 1797 Croydon Inclosure Act and sale of the late Lord Thurlow's estates in 1806, although some substantial fragments remain, notably the nature reserves at Dulwich Wood and Sydenham Hill Wood.
+Much of the surviving woodlands were cleared and developed as a result of the Croydon Inclosure Act 1797 (37 Geo.
+3. c.
+144 Pr.) and sale of the late Lord Thurlow's estates in 1806, although some substantial fragments remain, notably the nature reserves at Dulwich Wood and Sydenham Hill Wood.